beau1399/arensee/README.md

 The outermost "if" determines that the opponent (i.e. the color that is not moving) cannot respond to the move in play with a move of his own.
 This will either be a checkmate (if the opponent is in check) or a stalemate (if he is not).
 It is hoped that this code reads easily, and that this is particularly true of the high-level code in App.js.

 One new wrinkle in evidence above is the existence of module "Movement.js."
 There is not much architectural magic in evidence here; Movement.js exists simply to remove somewhat complex, low-level logic from App.js (and other files) so that they can operate at a higher level-of-abstraction.
 For example, another of its functions is "NoInterveningPiece," which is shared by all the piece definition files for pieces that can't jump other pieces.

+**The Computer Chess Engine**

+Some readers will be most concerned with the logic used by the computer player's chess engine.
+For these people, the lead-up to this section may have seemed mundane.
+Sadly, if you endured everything above in hopes of learning about my latent, silicon-based Boris Spasky, you are destined for further disappointment.
+That said, if you are thinking about _developing_ a great chess engine, then you may be in luck, as I will now tell you exactly where and how to hook your code up.

 **Development Process**